CommonAccord/Site-Org/Doc/DefensivePatentLicense/Form_1_1.md

 2.6.Ti=Optional Conversion to FRAND Upon Discontinuation

-2.6.sec=Notwithstanding any other provision in this License, as of any particular Licensee‚Äôs Discontinuation Date, Licensor has the right to convert the License of that particular Licensee from one that is royalty-free and no-charge to one that is subject to Fair, Reasonable, And Non-Discriminatory (FRAND) terms going forward.
+2.6.sec=Notwithstanding any other provision in this License, as of any particular Licenseeís Discontinuation Date, Licensor has the right to convert the License of that particular Licensee from one that is royalty-free and no-charge to one that is subject to Fair, Reasonable, And Non-Discriminatory (FRAND) terms going forward.
 No other terms in the license may be altered in any way under this provision.

 2.=[01/Agt/Bit/Outline/1-6.Secs]